Courir de Mardi Gras: Elton

-Elton, Louisiana is a small town in Jefferson Davis Parish, Louisiana 15 miles west of Eunice on U.S. Route 190.
+Elton, Louisiana is a small town in Jefferson Davis Parish, Louisiana, 15 miles west of Eunice on U.S. Route 190.
 Although it was defunct for a long time, the Elton courir was revived in the mid-1990s.
 It follows the same route and its participants sing the same local variation of the Chanson as the courir in 1925.
 The ride starts at sunrise just to the north of town and goes through the Coushatta Indian Reservation and then heads south back toward Elton.
 Like many of the traditional courirs the ride is an all-male affair.

 Eunice

 In Eunice the celebration dates from when the town was first established in the late 19th century.
 It was abandoned for a short time during World War II when many of the local young men were in the army, but was restarted in 1946.
-The roughly 2000 participants, both male and female, assemble at the National Guard Armory at the corner of South 9th Street and Maple Avenue at 6 am, and start the run 8 am.
+The roughly 2000 participants, both male and female, assemble at the National Guard Armory at the corner of South 9th Street and Maple Avenue at 6 a.m., and start the run 8 a.m.
 The route is 13 mi long.
 They stop at farms along the route and beg for gumbo ingredients and call out "Cinq-sous pour les Mardi Gras!" or "Nickels for the Mardi Gras!"
 If ingredients or money are given, they thank the givers of charity with a dance.
 By 3:00 p.m. the revelers return to town for a parade along Second Street.
 In 1997 a new addition was added to the festivities, the baking of the world's largest king cake.